jolicode/elastically/README.md

 $factory = new Factory([
     // Where to find the mappings
     Factory::CONFIG_MAPPINGS_DIRECTORY => __DIR__.'/mappings',
-    // What object to find in each index Factory::CONFIG_INDEX_CLASS_MAPPING => [
+    // What objects to find in each index Factory::CONFIG_INDEX_CLASS_MAPPING => [
         'beers' => Beer::class,
     ],